OpenWaterFoundation/owf-model-swsi/README.md

 ## Introduction ##

-This repository contains the Open Water Foundation Surface Water Supply Index (SWSI) modeling tool, which analyzes monthly reservoir storage, snowpack, and streamflow forecast data to produce an index of water availability.
+This repository contains the Surface Water Supply Index (SWSI) modeling tool developed by the Open Water Foundation.
+The SWSI tool analyzes monthly reservoir storage, snowpack, and streamflow forecast data to produce an index of water availability.
 The index value has a range of roughly -4 for extreme drought to +4 for abundant supply.
 The SWSI is computed by running several TSTool command files in sequence to download, check, and process the data.